Eating disorder treatment in southern New Hampshire

 According to the National Institute of Mental Health, as many as 10 million women and one million men in the U.S. have eating disorders, yet only a fraction of those people receive behavioral health care.
 Untreated eating disorders can lead to serious and even fatal health problems, so getting help is critical.

 Reach out to Parkland Medical Center for eating disorder treatment.
-Our team and the inpatient services available at the Reflections Eating Disorders Center, which provides a disease-specific certified program for adolescents and adults, are ready to help.
+The Reflections Eating Disorders Center provides a disease-specific certified program for adolescents and adults, and our team of experts are ready to help.

 Call our Consult-A-Nurse® team 24/7 at (877) 642-2362 for more information about working with our eating disorder treatment program.